HazyResearch/deepdive/README.md

-## DeepDive Language
+## DeepDive Configuration

 ### Overview

 DeepDive uses [HOCON](https://github.com/typesafehub/config/blob/master/HOCON.md) as its configuration format.
 HOCON is a superset of JSON, which means that all valid JSON configuration files are valid HOCON configuration files.
-HOCON supports additional features such as path expression and variable substitution.
+HOCON supports additional features such as path expression and variable substitution, and easy nesting.

 ### Connection Configuration

 DeepDive requires a postgresql-compatible relational data store.

 ```
+deepdive.global.connection {
-deepdive.global.connection.host : "localhost"
+  host : "localhost"
-deepdive.global.connection.port : 5432
+  port : 5432
-deepdive.global.connection.db : "deepdive"
+  db : "deepdive"
-deepdive.global.connection.user : "ubuntu"
+  user : "ubuntu"
-deepdive.global.connection.password : "password"
+  password : "password"
+}
 ```

 ### Schema Definition

-The DeepDive pipelines uses a relational data store.
-In this section you will define the schema for relations.
+Deepdive uses a relational schema which must be defined in the configuration file.

 ```
+deepdive.relations {
-deepdive.relations.titles.schema: { id: Integer, title: Text, has_entities: Boolean }
+  titles.schema: { id: Long, title: Text, has_entities: Boolean }
+  titles.query_field : "has_entities"
-deepdive.relations.words.schema { id: Integer, title_id: Integer word: String }
+  words.schema { id: Long, title_id: Integer word: String }
-# Defining foreign keys
-deepdive.relations.words.fkeys { title_id: titles.id }
+  words.fkeys { title_id: titles.id }
   # ...
+}
 ```

-The name of the relation in the example above is links, as defined by the second level atttribute: `schema.[relation_name]`

-The supprted data types are `Integer`, `Long`, `String`, `Decimal`, `Float`, `Text`, `Timestamp`, `Boolean`, and `Binary`.
+The above defines two relations, *titles* and *words*.
+The supprted data types are `Long`, `String`, `Decimal`, `Float`, `Text`, `Timestamp`, `Boolean`, and `Binary`.
+These data types will be mapped to database-specific types.

+#### Foreign Keys

+Foreign keys are used to declare dependencies between relations.
+If a relation is populated by an extractor (see below), then all its parent relations must have been populated previously.
+See below for more information on extractor ordering.

+#### Query and Evidence Fields

+A relation can contain both evidence and query tuples.
+Tuples are used as evidence if their *query_field* is not null.
+In that case, the value of the query_field is used as the value for the variable for learning.
+If the *query_field*  is null, then DeepDive will user probabilitic inference to predict its value.
+In the above example, we are trying to predict if a title contains entities.
+Each variable that is used inside a factor function (see below) shoild be defined as an *query_field*.
+We have at most one query field per relation.

-### 2. Data Ingestion
+### 2. Data Ingestion (not yet supported)

-The DeepDive pipeline loads data into a the data store.
-In this section you will define the data sources your application needs.

-TODO: Right now DeepDive assumes all data is already loaded into the data store in the relations defined previously.
-Later on we will support loading data from files automatically.
+Currently DeepDive assumes that all intiial data is already stored in the database, and that you have defined appropriate relations in the configuration.
+We are planning to support automatic data ingestion in the future.

-### 3. Feature Extractors
+### 3. Feature Extraction

+A feature extractor takes data defined by an arbitary SQL query as input, and produces new tuples as ouput which are written to the *output_relation*.
+The function for this transformation is defined by the *udf* setting, which can be an arbitary executable.

+The following examples

 Extractors can be an arbitary executable, we will use Python as an example.
 Let's start with an example.
 You would define an extractor for entities as follows: